kevin-chalmers/set10108/labs/lab06/README.md

 ### Measuring Bandwidth

-For bandwidth you just need to change the latency application so that it has bigger data sizes.
-Use powers of two as normal, and range from approximately 1K to 1MB.
+For bandwidth you change the latency application so that it uses bigger data sizes.
+Use powers of two as normal, and range from approximately 1K (1024 bytes) to 1MB.
 You will have to convert from the time taken to send the message to the actual MBit/s.

-You should also measure broadcast to see the performance there as well. **REMEMBER** - create the charts and look at the performance.
+You should measure broadcast to see the performance. **REMEMBER** - create the charts and look at the performance.
 You should be able to predict the performance of an application purely by sequential computation time plus communication time.

 ## Exercises